 We had a couple of boats hijacked the other day and an outboard removed, but this is not the main reason for a rota.

-We need to recruit 16 or so of the usual suspects, those who regularly pass by the club.
+We need to recruit 16 or so of the usual suspects,

 So far we have six signed up, and two prepared to look in whenever they can.